f5devcentral/f5xc-site-query/README.md

 ### Compare function

 This tool provides a comparison function to compare site information.
-Given the old site called `siteA` and a newly created site called `siteB` one can compate those two sites to find any differences in configuration.
+Given the old site called `siteA` and a newly created site called `siteB` one can compare those two sites to find any differences in configuration.

 A site data comparison is only possible if:
 - site `kind` is the same